ziphra/godsMinION/GOD data minion .md

 ## Structural variant calling
-Structutal variant calling might be challenging due to low read coverage, and not so long read length.
+Structural variant calling might be challenging due to low read coverage and not so long read length.
-A table summarizing parameters that can be adjust can be found here.
-Parameters that can be adjust to troubleshot low X and smaller reads are shown in red.
+A table summarizing parameters that can be adjusted can be found [here](./files/cutesnif.pdf).
+Parameters that can be adjusted to troubleshot low X and smaller reads are shown in red.

 ### Sniffles
 ```